Prehistoric Europe: Upper Paleolithic

 Homo sapiens arrived in Europe around 46,000 and 43,000 years ago via the Levant and entered the continent through the Danubian corridor, as the fossils at the sites of Bacho Kiro cave and Peștera cu Oase suggest.
 With an approximate age of 46,000 years, the Homo sapiens fossils found in Bacho Kiro cave consist of a pair of fragmented mandibles including at least one molar This site yielded the oldest known ornaments in Europe, radiocarbon dated to over 43,000 years ago.

 The fossils' genetic structure indicates a recent Neanderthal ancestry and the discovery of a fragment of a skull in Israel in 2008 support the notion that humans interbred with Neanderthals in the Levant.

 After the slow processes of the previous hundreds of thousands of years, a turbulent period of Neanderthal–Homo sapiens coexistence demonstrated that cultural evolution had replaced biological evolution as the primary force of adaptation and change in human societies.

 Generally small and widely dispersed fossil sites suggest that Neanderthals lived in less numerous and more socially isolated groups than Homo sapiens.
 Tools and Levallois points are remarkably sophisticated from the outset, but they have a slow rate of variability, and general technological inertia is noticeable during the entire fossil period.
 Artifacts are of utilitarian nature, and symbolic behavioral traits are undocumented before the arrival of modern humans.
-The Aurignacian culture, introduced by modern humans, is characterized by cut bone or antler points, fine flint blades and bladelets struck from prepared cores, rather than using crude flakes.
-The oldest examples and subsequent widespread tradition of prehistoric art originate from the Aurignacian.
+The Aurignacian culture, introduced by modern humans, is characterized by cut bone or antler points and fine flint blades and bladelets struck from prepared cores, rather than using crude flakes.
+The oldest examples and subsequent widespread tradition of prehistoric art also come from the Aurignacian.

 After more than 100,000 years of uniformity, around 45,000 years ago, the Neanderthal fossil record changed abruptly.
 The Mousterian had quickly become more versatile and was named the Chatelperronian culture, which signifies the diffusion of Aurignacian elements into Neanderthal culture.
 Although debated, the fact proved that Neanderthals had, to some extent, adopted the culture of modern Homo sapiens.
 However, the Neanderthal fossil record completely vanished after 40,000 years BC, but genetic studies show mixing may have been common in the prehistoric period, and modern Europeans all have Neanderthal DNA..